CookiePLMonster/CookiePLMonster.github.io/_mods/nascar-dtd-ps2/extended-birth-date-range.md

 date: 09-10-2021
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.5.367.

 When creating a new driver profile in NASCAR DtD, the birth years of the player are limited to the **1925-1986** range.
 In 2021 that limit doesn't really make sense anymore, so in this cheat, I lifted it enough to future proof it for a very long time -- with valid dates now being in the **1900-2100** range.